is-project-4th-year/personal-portfolio-nmsby/README.md

 Before submitting your project, ensure the following:

+- [ ] Applied the relevant branch protection rules on the main branch
 - [ ] Defined milestones for key features
 - [ ] Created and linked issues to milestones
 - [ ] Organized a GitHub project board (To Do / In Progress / Done)